Pratyum/Schoolify/README.md

 APIs Integrated :
 - Data.gov API to get the data of all the schools
 - Simple questionairre to determine the skillset
-- Google Maps API to enable location and UI
+- Google Maps API to enable location and UI.

 Steps to run application :
 - Download Schoolify.apk file.